Thursday, 29 July 2021

 Try not to develop a habit of avoidance

-When we’re getting anxious a lot, it’s only natural that we start to do things, or avoid doing things, so that these feelings won’t come.
-It can seem like an obvious solution and may work in the short term but can easily become a habit of avoidance.
+When we’re getting anxious a lot, it’s only natural to do things, or avoid doing things, so these feelings won’t come.
+It can seem like an obvious solution and may work in the short term.
+But it can easily become a habit of avoidance.

 This then prevents us from feeling free in our life.
 It interferes with us being able to be who we want to be and do what we want to do.
 It also prevents us from learning to face discomfort when we need to and to overcome anxiety.